youssef-mansor/TheAgentCompany/workspaces/tasks/example/README.md

 Every task folder should have a `Dockerfile` that will be used to build a container where the examinee shall finish its task.
 Think of it as a PC environment you'd like to provide your interviewee with.
-It is not required, but strongly recommended, to build the image on top of the [base image](../../base_image/Dockerfile).
+It is required to build the image on top of the [base image](../../base_image/Dockerfile).

 The Dockerfile should contain necessary environments you'd like to provide with